But which mode of transport is better for you?

 In terms of the e-scooter, you definitely won’t turn up to work having had a thorough workout.
 But not needing to jump in the shower after your journey is also a huge plus!

 +1 for the e-bike

 E-bikes start at around £1,000, whereas e-scooters start at around £300.
 This is a huge win for the e-scooter which provides a cheap alternative to a car or public transport.

 Whilst these are the cheapest prices, what you spend can vary depending on make, model and lots of other gadgets & modifications.
 A premium e-bike can cost up to £10,000!

 Jumping between meetings, in and out of buildings, if you’re using your e-bike or e-scooter to make short journeys in the city, it has to be portable.

 The e-scooter excels in this department.
 Its lightweight design means it can simply fold up and be carried.
 One of the lightest e-scooters around is the Unagi Model One, weighing in at around 10kg.

-As a comparison, the average weight for an e-bike is around 30kg.
-If you’re looking for the most portable e-bike, this electric Brompton comes in at around 16kg.
-The Brompton retains its ability to fold into a carriable cube, with the added advantage of a detachable 300wh battery.
+The Brompton retains its ability to fold into a cartable cube, with the added advantage of a detachable 300wh battery.
 These premium machines come in at a tidy £3,000.

-Riding an e-bike just feels like riding a normal bicycle.
-So if you've ridden a bike before you should find it a really safe way to get around.
+Riding an e-bike feels like riding a normal bicycle.
+So if you've ridden a bike before, you should find it a safe way to get around.

-Although it really is a personal choice.
+Although it's a personal choice.
 I'd urge anyone who's thinking of buying an electric bike or electric scooter to hire one and see which is for you.